cms-PdmV/Stats2/README.md

 ```

 ### Perform update
 Provide paths to grid certificate and key files (for cmsweb interaction) and authorization string and start the update.
-Basic authentication header consists of words Basic and base64 encoded "username:password" value, for example: "Basic dXNlcjpwYXNzd29yZA==".
+Basic authentication header consists of words Basic and base64 encoded "username:password" value, for example: `"Basic dXNlcjpwYXNzd29yZA=="`.

 ```
 export USERCRT=/.../user.crt.pem